openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

    convenient::

      passwd
-     # There is no current password; hit enter at that prompt.
+     # There is no current password.
      sudo apt install --yes openssh-server

    **Hint:** You can find your IP address with